AQUACEL® Ag Burn

-In the management of partial-thickness burns and donor sites adherence to the wound bed of the AQUACEL® Ag Burn Hydrofiber Dressing Reinforced with Nylon is a desired characteristic (see Directions for use).
+In the management of partial-thickness burns and donor sites, adherence to the wound bed of AQUACEL® Ag Burn is a desired characteristic (see Directions for use).

 If you have difficulty removing the dressing, it should be soaked with sterile water or sterile saline until it removes easily.
 (For partial-thickness burns, please refer to the Partial Thickness Burns section of the package insert).

-Because the AQUACEL® Ag Burn Hydrofiber Dressing Reinforced with Nylon provides a moist environment that supports the growth of new blood vessels, the delicate newly formed blood vessels may occasionally produce blood stained wound fluid.
+Because AQUACEL® Ag Burn provides a moist environment that supports the growth of new blood vessels, the delicate newly formed blood vessels may occasionally produce blood stained wound fluid.

-The AQUACEL® Ag Burn Hydrofiber Dressing Reinforced with Nylon is not compatible with oil-based products, such a petrolatum.
+AQUACEL® Ag Burn is not compatible with oil-based products, such as petrolatum.

 Appropriate supportive measures should be taken where indicated (e.g., use of graduation compression bandaging in the management of venous leg ulcers or pressure relief measure in the management of pressure ulcers, systemic antiobiotics and frequent monitoring in the treatment of wound infection, control of blood glucose for diabetic ulcers, etc.)